Applications Now Closed.

 The Comptroller is required to contract with a private entity to audit accounts and program eligibility at least annually to ensure compliance with applicable law.
 The State Auditor will also perform periodic audits to verify compliance with eligibility requirements and that funds are used for approved expenses.

-The application period for private schools is expected to open on December 9, 2025.
+The application period for private schools opened on December 9, 2025.
+Private schools may apply on a rolling basis.
 Private schools must be in Texas, accredited by an organization recognized by the Texas Private School Accreditation Commission or another accreditor recognized by the Texas Education Agency, and in continuous operation for at least two school years preceding the date of application.
 They also must annually administer a nationally norm-referenced assessment to participating students in grades 3-12.
 More information will be forthcoming soon.